teja0508/AcronymLookup/README.md

 # AcronymLookup
 Chandrateja Reddy

 This repo contains My project for Devopedia: We decided to create a system to identify acronym definitions from context, both because this was a problem that had not been solved before and because the system is something that we personally could use.
 Furthermore, the problem gave us the opportunity to get creative in our data collection.
 Below is an overview of our process with an emphasis on which files to run/modify in order to improve upon our work.
 To view our machine learning pipeline, read all code for training and testing, and view all data visualizations, please see the `.ipynb` files .
 To read more about the research specifics, see our paper, `Machine-Learning Approach for Cross-Domain Acronym Definition Identification.pdf`.
-Also check out our [Moxel](http://beta.moxel.ai/models/maya/acronyms/latest) model.

 ## Setting Up The Environment
 For convenience, we used a Python `virtualenv` to manage dependencies.
 To run our code, set up and activate a Python 2 `virtualenv`, then run `pip install -r requirements.txt`.